Ivanti Neurons for Discovery

 Device IP: Enter the IP address of the device.
 The device is validated by confirming a ping on the device name that matches the IP address.

-Agentless Inventory: Select to enable Inventory.
+Remote Inventory: Select to enable Inventory.
+Off by default.
 An inventory scan is a deep hardware and software scan discovering details on disk, such as; space used, space remaining, memory, CPU, processes running and software installed.
 Once enabled, an inventory scan will commence 24 hours after the last inventory scan on the device.

-Credentials: From the drop down list select the credentials to be used by the engine to access the agentless device that is to be scanned, click Add to add the credentials to the field below, select and add more credentials to continue to build up the list, as required.
+Credentials: From the drop down list select the credentials to be used by the agentless engine to access the remote devices to be scanned, click Add to add the credentials to the field below, select and add more credentials to continue to build up the list, as required.
 If the first set of credentials fail, the next will be attempted, and so on, in order of the list.

 Passive Discovery detects all devices on your corporate network.
-Passive discovery is enabled by default and starts immediately once the self-election process has been enabled in the Global Network Device Settings.
-It listens for any devices that come online, once an ARP request is detected, it captures the device details.
+It listens for any devices that come online, once an ARP (Address Resolution Protocol) request is detected, it captures the device details on the subnet.
 Name resolution for discovered devices is carried out using NetBIOS and reverse DNS queries.
 The Operating System for the device is also discovered using OS Fingerprinting technology.

 The results are reported back to the Discovered Devices view and include: